Work permits for employees in the Czech Republic (Czechia): A complete guide for employers

 Types of work visas in the Czech Republic

 There are several types of work permits in the Czech Republic.
 These vary by the nationality of the employee (EU citizens or third-country nationals), the length of employment, and the type of employment.
-If you’re hiring foreign (non-EU) workers in the Czech Republic, the most important permits are: the Employee Card, the EU Blue Card, and the Intra-Company Employee Transfer Card.
+If you’re hiring foreign (non-EU) workers in the Czech Republic, the most important permits include the Employee Card, the EU Blue Card, and the Intra-Company Employee Transfer Card.

 • The EU Blue Card: The EU Blue Card is granted to highly qualified non-EU workers, allowing them to live and work in an EU country.
 Eligibility requires higher professional qualifications, such as a university degree, as well as an employment contract or a firm job offer with a duration of at least one year.